Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/yubihsm-auth-overview.md

 See the License for the specific language governing permissions and limitations under the License. -->

-# YubiHSM Auth Overview
+# YubiHSM Auth overview

 YubiHSM Auth is a YubiKey CCID application that stores the long-lived credentials used to establish secure sessions to a YubiHSM 2.
 The secure session protocol is based on Secure Channel Protocol 3 (SCP03).
 YubiHSM Auth is supported by YubiKey firmware version 5.4.3.

 YubiHSM Auth uses hardware to protect the long-lived credentials for accessing a YubiHSM 2.
 This increases the security of the authentication credentials, as compared to the authentication solution for the YubiHSM 2 based on software credentials derived from the Password-Based Key Derivation Function 2 (PBKDF2) algorithm with a password as input.

-## Credentials and PIN Codes
+## Credentials and PIN codes

 Each YubiHSM Auth credential is comprised of two AES-128 keys which are used to derive the three session-specific AES-128 keys.
 The YubiHSM Auth application can store up to 32 YubiHSM Auth credentials in the YubiKey.

-Each YubiHSM Auth credential is protected by a 16-byte user access code provided to the YubiKey for each YubiHSM Auth operation.
-The access code is used to access the YubiHSM Auth Credential to derive the session-specific AES-128 keys.
+Each YubiHSM Auth long-lived credential is protected by a 16-byte user access code.
+This code must be provided to the YubiKey for each YubiHSM Auth operation, which requires access to the YubiHSM Auth long-lived credential in order to derive the session-specific AES-128 keys.

 Storing or deleting YubiHSM Auth credentials requires a separate 16-byte admin access code.

-Each access code has a limit of eight retries and optionally, verification of user presence (touch).
+Each access code has a limit of eight retries and an optional verification of user presence (touch).

-## YubiHSM 2 Secure Channel
+## YubiHSM 2 secure channel

-Use the YubiKey YubiHSM Auth application to establish an encrypted and authenticated session to a YubiHSM 2.
-Although the YubiHSM 2 secure channel is based on the protocol Global Platform Secure Channel Protocol ‘03’ (SCP03), there are two important differences:
+The YubiKey's YubiHSM Auth application can be used to establish an encrypted and authenticated session with a YubiHSM 2.
+The YubiHSM 2 secure channel protocol is based on the Global Platform Secure Channel Protocol ‘03’ (SCP03), but there are two important differences:

-- The YubiHSM 2 secure channel protocol does not use APDUs, so the commands and possible options are not those of the complete SCP03 specification.
+- The YubiHSM 2 secure channel protocol does not use APDUs, so the commands and possible options do not match the complete SCP03 specification.
 - SCP03 uses key sets with three long-lived AES keys, while the YubiHSM 2 secure channel uses key sets with two long-lived AES keys.

 The YubiHSM 2 authentication protocol uses a set of static credentials called a long-lived key set.
 This consists of two AES-128 keys:

-- ENC: Used for deriving keys for command and response encryption, as specified in SCP03.
+- ENC: used for deriving keys for command and response encryption, as specified in SCP03.
-- MAC: Used for deriving keys for command and response authentication, as specified in SCP03.
+- MAC: used for deriving keys for command and response authentication, as specified in SCP03.

 The identical long-lived keyset is protected in the YubiHSM 2 and in the YubiKey YubiHSM Auth application.

 Those long-lived key sets are used by the YubiHSM Auth application to derive a set of three session-specific AES-128 keys using the challenge-response protocol as defined in SCP03:

-- Session Secure Channel Encryption Key (S-ENC): Used for data confidentiality.
+- Session Secure Channel Encryption Key (S-ENC): used for data confidentiality.
-- Secure Channel Message Authentication Code Key for Command (S-MAC): Used for data and protocol integrity.
+- Secure Channel Message Authentication Code Key for Command (S-MAC): used for data and protocol integrity.
-- Secure Channel Message Authentication Code Key for Response (S-RMAC): Used for data and protocol integrity.
+- Secure Channel Message Authentication Code Key for Response (S-RMAC): used for data and protocol integrity.

 The YubiHSM Auth session-specific keys are output from the YubiKey to the calling library, which uses the session keys to encrypt and authenticate commands and responses during a single session.
 The session keys are discarded afterwards.